Home » Foot and Ankle Conditions in Salt Lake City » Salt Lake City Flatfoot (Fallen Arches)

 When more aggressive treatment is needed, surgery is an option.
 Procedures could include using bone grafts to form a more natural arch; cleaning the protective covering of the tendons; changing bone shape; implanting tendons from elsewhere on the body; and/or fusing the bones of the ankle together.

-Dr. Auger has three offices where patients with fallen arches can seek treatment.
-Visit Dr. Auger today in Salt Lake City, West Jordan, or Sandy, Utah to find out how an experienced foot doctor will help with fallen arches.
+Dr. Auger has three offices in West Jordan, Millcreek, and Sandy where patients with fallen arches can seek treatment.
+Visit Dr. Auger today to find out how an experienced foot doctor will help with fallen arches.
+Call (801) 619-2170 to schedule your same-day appointment.